mikekestemont/mikekestemont.github.io/talks/index.md

 models to the survival of culture", presented on several occasions:
 * 7 February 2023, Invited talk at the event "Digital Keys to Invisible Texts".
 Jesus College, Oxford, UK.
 * 12 April 2023, Invited talk at the Séminaire de l'Ecole des Chartes, Paris, France.
+* 11 September 2023.
+Invited talk at the Osaka-Antwerp Workshop on Machine-learning Approaches to Corpora, Osaka, Japan.

 * Mike Kestemont, "Zwerfverzen.
 De computationele detectie van intertekstualiteit in Middelnederlandse epiek".
 Invited talk at the Formulaisch Taalgebruik in Historische Bronnen.
 29 March 2023.
 KNAW Humanities Cluster, Amsterdam, NL.